SIMPLE IRA

 What does SIMPLE IRA stand for?

 SIMPLE IRA stands for Savings Incentive Match Plan for Employees Individual Retirement Account.
-This savings vehicle was established under the Small business Job Protection Act of 1996 and became effective on January 1, 1997
+Created under the Small Business Job Protection Act of 1996, the SIMPLE IRA became effective on January 1, 1997 and was designed to provide small employers with a streamlined, tax-advantaged retirement plan option.

 How does a SIMPLE IRA work?